dieterich-lab/rp-bp/docs/usage-instructions.md

 The required input files are those suggested by the configuration file keys.

 * `gtf`.
-The GTF/GFF3 file containing the reference annotations.
+The GTF/GFF file containing the reference annotations.
 The file must follow standard conventions for annotating transcripts.
-This means at least the `exon` features must be present, and the transcript identifiers (`transcript_id` attribute) must match for exons from the same transcript.
+This means at least the `exon` features must be present, and the transcript identifiers (`transcript_id` attribute for GTF) must match for exons from the same transcript.
 Furthermore, the ORFs are labeled based on their positions relative to annotated coding sequences.
 For it to work correctly, the `CDS` features must also be present in the annotation file.
-The start codon should be included in the `CDS`, but the stop codon should not.
+The START codon should be included in the `CDS`, but the STOP codon should not.
+By default, Rp-Bp treats annotations according to the GTF2 (GTF) specifications, when the file extension is *.gtf*.
+Limited support is provided for [GFF3 specifications](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md).
+If the file extension is *.gff*, it will be treated as GFF3.
+In this case, it is assumed that the START and STOP codons are both included in the CDS.
+Rp-Bp will then automatically remove the STOP codon during processing.
 Following standard conventions, the genomic locations are taken to be base-1 and inclusive.
 Other feature types, such as `gene`, `start_codon` and `stop_codon` may be present in the file, but they **are not used** for extracting ORFs.

 * `fasta`.
 The input fasta file should contain all chromosome sequences.
 The identifiers must match those in the GTF file.
 Typically, the "primary assembly" file from Ensembl contains the appropriate sequences and identifiers.
 In particular, the "top level" Ensembl genome assembly includes haplotype information that is not used by Rp-Bp; for human, this is quite large and can substantially slow down the pipeline.
 Please see [Ensembl](http://www.ensembl.org/info/genome/genebuild/assembly.html) for more information about the differences between assemblies.